udaysingh-sec/THM_writeups/PS Eclipse/README.md

 What is the address the binary was downloaded from?

 **Investigation:**
-I reviewed the `QueryName` field from Sysmon Event ID 22 to identify suspicious domains.
+I continued investigating the Sysmon Event ID 22 DNS queries and reviewed the `QueryName` field to identify suspicious domains.

 **Query:**